falconsoft3d/full-stack-nextjs-firebase/README.md

-# Full Stack Nextjs Firebase
+# Full Stack Nextjs Firebase with PartCombinators
 Code summary to facilitate the development of applications using NextJS and Firebase

 1- base.